About

 Autonomy Frustration bang_04 I felt forced to take certain actions in [X].

-bang_05 Many actions in [X] were boring.
+bang_05 Many activities in [X] were boring.

 bang_06 I often found myself wishing I could do something else within [X].